vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 ###### 1. Definition

 The client will sometimes want to show a card of content to the user.
-To do that, we can use the action `ShowCards` to show a card made of some text and an image.
-We can specify the category of the text and the image that we want to receive by detailing the `Intention` in the `Parameters`.
+To do that, we can use the action `"ShowCards"` to display a card made of some text, an image, a gif or text + image.

-When the property/value pair `"Type: "Action"` is triggered along the `"Name: "ShowCards"` in a Step, then the client will show a card to the user.
-This card will come from WaveMining's database.
-It can be text, an image or a combination of an image + text.

-The writer should specify the following parameters in this card:
+When using the action `"ShowCards"`, the writer should specify (in the `"Parameters"`):
 - the `"Type"` of content.
 We have four choices here
     a.
 It can be `"TextImage"`, i.e. a combination of text + image
     b.
 It can be `"Text"` alone if we want a card with a text only